top of page

 How to Make a Board

-I wanted to make a board.
-The wooden kind.
+I wanted to make the wooden kind.
 The kind you see stacked up so neatly and nicely at Home Depot or Lowes or the place with the helpful hardware man.
 Those were the kinds of boards I was interested in.

 And the more I thought about making a board the more I wondered: How do you do that?
 It sounds super easy.
 But trust me, it’s not.
 If you want to make a board out of wood without buying a bigger piece of wood to make the board out of, then you’re going to need to find yourself a tree.
 Preferably one that’s lying down.